 - Implement new approaches to solve the problems confronting education.

-Meet the demand for qualified school leaders in Colorado
+Meet the demand for qualified school leaders in Colorado and surrounding states

 - Obtain a stronger understanding of pedagogical skills and effective theories of learning.